Acusick1/ImageClassifier/App/README.md

 the latest saved fashion MNIST model (therefore run `trainer.py` first).

 ## Limitations & Next Steps
-At the moment, both client and server use the same argument parsing to select a message broker.
+- At the moment, both client and server use the same argument parsing to select a message broker.
 However, in reality only the client should require this option, with the model consuming all implemented message brokers in parallel.

-As mentioned previously, only the fashion MNIST dataset/model can be used in this example, this should be extended for the general case.
+- As mentioned previously, only the fashion MNIST dataset/model can be used in this example, this should be extended for the general case.
+- Allow predictions to be done by batch, not individually.
+Do this in conjunction with implementation of batching within UnifiedAPI
+- Make setup file to create subscribers and topics before running predictor and client, avoid duplicate code